 We will explore which paper to use and when, compositional tricks and all the basic techniques you need to get the most out of your colour pencil.

-You will enjoy step-by-step guidance, and the best part is that these techniques can be learned by anyone – no matter your current skill level!Enrol
+You will enjoy step-by-step guidance, and the best part is that these techniques can be learned by anyone – no matter your current skill level!
+Come get colourful!

-Full days.
-Monday to Friday, 9:00 am to 4:00 pm
+Full days - Monday to Friday - 9:00 am to 4:00 pm

-Sample works for 2023
+Sample works for 2024

 Age range 16 to 160, some drawing experience advised, but beginners are welcome.

 Please bring the following on your first day of class:

 - Drawing board (A3 size minimum) with supporting prop if needed

 - Blue Tack – not UHU white tack or pink or green tack – Original Bostick Blue